mopp/backscratcher/README.md

 # BackScratcher

 ## Introduction
 BackScratcher is Mopp's Vim Plugin as utilities.

 ## Install
 Install the distributed files into your Vim script directory which is usually $HOME/.vim.
-You can use Neobundle
+You can use Neobundle below

     NeoBundle 'git://github.com/mopp/backscratcher.git'

+## Feature
+* Delete Strings.
+    * It deletes until specified delimiter(; or : or etc).
+* Auto Control Parenthesis
+    * It automatically moves cursol to in paren  when type closed paren.
+    * It automatically types closed paren.

-# Usage
+# Usage and History

-    ,。・:*:・゜’( ☻ ω ☻ )。・:*:・゜’
+    Please See doc/BackScratcher.txt